Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: Introduction and main results

 To overcome this difficulty, we borrow some ideas from \cite{MR3988638} for the Kirchhoff equation.
-By the definition of multi-peak solutions of problem \eqref{eq1.1}, we first prove that if $u_{\varepsilon}$ is a $k$-peak solution to \eqref{eq1.1}, then $u_{\varepsilon}$ must be of a particular form, and $a_{j}$ must be critical points of $V$ if $V$ is continuously differentiable in a neighbourhood of $a_{i}$.
-In fact, via this step, we prove that the right limiting equation of problem \eqref{eq1.1} is a system of partial differential equations, see Section 2.
-This reveals a new phenomenon of multi-peak solutions for singular perturbation problems, as which is quite different from the known knowledge on singularly perturbed elliptic equations.
+By the definition of multi-peak solutions of problem \eqref{eq1.1}, we first prove that if $u_{\varepsilon}$ is a $k$-peak solution to \eqref{eq1.1}, then $u_{\varepsilon}$ must be of a particular form, and $a_{i}$ must be critical points of $V$ if $V$ is continuously differentiable in a neighbourhood of $a_{i}$.
+In fact, via this step, we prove that the correct limiting equation of problem \eqref{eq1.1} is a system of partial differential equations; see Section 2 for details.
+This reveals a new phenomenon for multi-peak solutions of singular perturbation problems, which is quite different from the known results on singularly perturbed elliptic equations.

 To prove the local uniqueness, we will follow the idea of \cite{MR3426103}.
-More precisely, if $u_{\varepsilon}^{(1)},u_{\varepsilon}^{(2)}$, are two distinct solutions, then it is clear that the function
+More precisely, if $u_{\varepsilon}^{(1)},u_{\varepsilon}^{(2)}$ are two distinct solutions, then the function